 Long-term incentives are intended to provide compensation opportunities based on the creation of stockholder value and an increase in our stock price.
 The upside potential of stock option awards will be realized by the NEOs only if our stock price performance improves over the vesting period and/or the term of the awards.
-Stock options granted to our NEOs generally have a five-year pro-rata vesting schedule and a seven-year term.
-Commencing in 2007, we began awarding our NEOs restricted stock awards as part of our total equity compensation structure, in addition to stock option grants.
-Starting in 2009, we began granting restricted stock and performance-based restricted stock to our NEOs.
-The restricted stock awards generally have a either a three-year pro-rata or three-year cliff vesting schedule.
-As further discussed below, commencing in 2009, a portion of the restricted stock awards vest annually with no performance criteria while the remaining awards of restricted stock vest on a three-year pro-rata basis contingent first upon the achievement of certain pre-specified performance criteria.
+Historically, stock options granted to our NEOs generally have had a five-year pro-rata vesting schedule and a seven-year term.
+Commencing in 2007, we began awarding our NEOs restricted stock awards as part of our total equity compensation structure.
+In addition, starting in 2009, we began granting performance-based restricted stock awards to our NEOs, as further discussed below.
+The restricted stock and performance-based restricted stock awards generally have either a three-year pro-rata or three-year cliff vesting schedule.

-In connection with our equity awards, we have also adopted equity ownership requirements as further discussed below in the section "Compensation Discussion and Analysis-Compensation Program and Payments-Security Ownership Requirements."
+In connection with our equity awards, we have also adopted equity ownership requirements as further discussed below in the section "Compensation Discussion and Analysis-Security Ownership Requirements."

-The Compensation Committee believes that equity awards provide a strong long-term incentive for our NEOs (and other officers and employees) that, along with their security ownership, help to align the interests of management with our investors.
-The Compensation Committee believes that these equity-based awards provide the opportunity for our executives to benefit from strong equity performance and, particularly in the case of the restricted stock awards that have been granted since 2007, the NEOs focus on balancing stability and preservation of the stock value against being incentivized to potentially take on an imprudent level of additional risk to drive stock appreciation with equity awards such as stock options.
-The Company and the Compensation Committee also believe that an appropriate mix of cash compensation and non-cash compensation in the form of stock options and restricted stock awards benefits us because these non-cash compensation awards do not require the use of our working capital.
-The Compensation Committee is mindful of the fact that stock options and restricted stock awards represent an expense under generally accepted accounting principles and a cost to the Company and its stockholders in the form of dilution.
+The Compensation Committee believes that equity awards provide a strong long-term incentive for our NEOs (and other officers and employees) that, along with their security ownership, help to align the interests of management with our stockholders.
+The Compensation Committee believes that these equity-based awards provide the opportunity for our executives to benefit from strong equity performance and, particularly in the case of the restricted stock awards, the NEOs focus on balancing stability and preservation of the stock value against being incentivized to potentially take on an imprudent level of additional risk to drive stock appreciation with equity awards such as stock options.
+The Company and the Compensation Committee also believe that an appropriate mix of cash compensation and non-cash compensation in the form of equity awards is necessary and appropriate because, among other reasons, equity-based awards do not require the use of our working capital.
+The Compensation Committee is mindful of the fact that equity awards represent an expense under generally accepted accounting principles and a cost to the Company and its stockholders in the form of dilution.

 Accordingly, we seek to achieve an appropriate balance between cash and non-cash compensation such that management is appropriately incentivized, our working capital and financial results are minimally affected and our stockholders do not experience undue dilution.